MaxBondABE/attempt/docs/usage.md

 ### `-t --timeout <SECONDS>`

 Kill the child command if it does not complete within the timeout.
-This prevents `attempt` from waiting indefinitely on a seccond that may be, for instance, stuck in an infinite loop.
+This prevents `attempt` from waiting indefinitely on a child that may be, for instance, stuck in an infinite loop.

 The child is polled using an exponential backoff with a base of 2 and a multiplier of 10ms,